 Not everyone who has accumulated wealth has a comprehensive financial plan.
-If you’re among the burgeoning group of just-arrived 401(k) millionaires, you may not have a financial plan outside of excellent savings discipline, but now is the time to start.
+If you’re among the burgeoning group of just-arrived 401(k) millionaires, you may not have a financial plan outside of excellent savings discipline, but now is the time to start your 401k design.

 If you don’t have a plan, and you’re starting to work on a written one, consider the areas you’ll need to address.

 Typically, core tenets of a financial plan would seek to perform tasks like understanding and increasing cash flow; minimizing taxes; protecting assets; reviewing, analyzing and rebalancing your investment portfolio; minimizing risks; even distributing your assets in the most efficient way to your heirs.